 - Enhanced Real Property Tax Credit – is available to NYC residents who have a household gross income of less than $200,000 and pay either real property taxes or rent for their residences.
 The credit can be as much as $500.

 - Retirement Savings Contribution Credit – is a federal non-refundable tax credit available to workers who make eligible contributions to a qualified IRA, 401 (K), or certain other retirement plans.
 The credit is a percentage of the qualifying contributions, with the highest rate for taxpayers with the least amount of income.
+In addition, taxpayers who are beneficiaries may also be entitled to receive this credit for contributions to Achieving a Better Life Experience (ABLE) savings accounts.

 How the Tax Credits Coordinates with Public Benefit Programs